lightstep/telemetry-generator/README.md

 ```

 When building with Docker, you need to re-run both steps for any code *or* config changes.
 If you run into errors while building, please open [an issue](https://github.com/lightstep/telemetry-generator).

+## Publishing a Release
+These steps enable a new Docker image to be available with `docker pull ghcr.io/lightstep/telemetry-generator:<tag>`

+0. Make whatever changes you're ready to do, add into a release.
+1. Update VERSION in the file `VERSION`
+2. Update CHANGELOG.md
+3. Create PR, get approvals, merge changes
+4. Run `make add-tag`
+    * (This will run `git tag` under the hood using the version number in VERSION)
+5. Run `make push-tag`
+    & (This will push the tags to Github. **THIS** is the operation that will kick off the GHA workflow, build  and push a new image out to GHCR.io)